GetDutchie/brick/docs/graphql/models.md

 | `defaultSubscriptionFilteredOperation` | Fetch instances of a model(s) **with** an argument or variable |
 | `defaultUpsertOperation` | Add or update an instance of the model. |

-!> Documents provided within `Query(providerArgs:)` will override any set default operations.
+!> Documents provided within `Query(providerArgs:)` will override any declared default operations.
 See [the GraphQL query docs](query.md) for more information.

 ### `@GraphqlSerializable(fieldRename:)`